ROCm/rdc/README.md

     $ cmake -DROCM_DIR=/opt/rocm -DBUILD_STANDALONE=off <-DCMAKE_INSTALL_PREFIX=<install dir>> ..

+## Building RDC library without ROCM Run time (optional)

+The user can choose to not build RDC diagnostic ROCM Run time.
+This will eliminate the need for ROCM Run time.
+To build in this way, -DBUILD_ROCRTEST=off should be passed on the the cmake command line:

+    $ cmake -DROCM_DIR=/opt/rocm -DBUILD_ROCRTEST=off <-DCMAKE_INSTALL_PREFIX=<install dir>> ..

 ## Update System Library Path

 The following commands need to be executed as root (sudo).
 It may be easiest to put them into a script and then run that script as root: